-Fay Faraday also holds an Innovation Fellowship with the Metcalf Foundation and is engaged in legal and community-based research on the rights of migrant workers.
+She also holds an Innovation Fellowship with the Metcalf Foundation and is engaged in legal and community-based research on the rights of migrant workers.
 She has published three landmark reports on migrant worker rights in Canada: Made in Canada: How the Law Constructs Migrant Workers’ Insecurity (2012); Profiting from the Precarious: How Recruitment Practices Exploit Migrant Workers (2014); and Canada’s Choice: Decent Work or Entrenched Exploitation for Canada’s Migrant Workers?
 (2016).

 She is also a social justice lawyer, strategic adviser and policy consultant at Faraday Law.
 She represents unions, community organizations and coalitions in constitutional and appellate litigation, human rights, administrative/public law, labour and pay equity.
 She also works collaboratively with community groups and coalitions to provide strategic and policy advice on constitutional and human rights issues, and on law reform.
 In her work as a lawyer, she has addressed a wide range of issues relating to equality and fundamental freedoms under the Charter, gender and work, rights of migrant workers, rights of persons with disabilities, race discrimination, employment equity, poverty, income security, socioeconomic rights, and international human rights norms.
 She has represented clients in constitutional litigation at all levels of court, including numerous cases at the Supreme Court of Canada.

 Since 2017 she has served as the Discrimination and Harassment Counsel for the Law Society of Ontario.

 Active in community organizing with migrant and marginalized workers for over 25 years, she is currently the co-chair of the Equal Pay Coalition.